Skip to content

 • You claim the refund within either 12 months of the sale, or 12 month of the filing date of your stamp duty return (whichever comes later)

 If you're buying a second home with the intention to gift it to your children, you will be liable to pay the stamp duty surcharge.
-However, there are ways to avoid the additional tax - you can:
+However, there are ways to avoid the additional tax.
+You can:

 • Act as a guarantor for your child, instead of taking out a mortgage in your name.
 As a result, your child's name will be on the deeds, and they own the property